kalistalks/DTI/README.md

 The hardest part of this activity is to figure out how to integrate our pond into the pond non-intrusively.
 This means it must not have negative consequences to the environment or clash with architecture of the pond.
 Therefore, we decided to create a lantern with similar roof shape and textures to Jackie Chan Pavilion.
 Also, our lanterns do not excessively stress out the fishes with our standby mode, which pulsates at around 15% brightness.

 ### [Video](https://youtu.be/Dmh8lgVXxfg)

+## Reflection
+I throughly enjoyed this module and it was the highlight of my term 2 in SUTD.
+I had amazing groupmates and we have great synergy, our team was balanced and had different strengths that we capitalized on.
+I am grateful for them as together we overcame the challenge of building our prototype whilst juggling our other intensive modules.
+I am glad that our hardwork has paid off and that I've achieved an A in the module.